-- (A) Each Party shall accord to investors of another Party treatment no less favourable than that it accords, in like circumstances, to its own investors with respect to the management, conduct, operation, expansion and sale or other disposition of investments.
-Where a foreign investor may, under domestic law, establish an investment, this Article shall apply to the extent it is not inconsistent with such domestic law relating to the establishment or acquisition of investments. - (B) Each Party shall accord to investments of investors of another Party treatment no less favourable than that it accords, in like circumstances, to investments of its own investors with respect to the, manage- ment, conduct, operation, expansion and sale or other disposition of investments.
+(A) Each Party shall accord to investors of another Party treatment no less favourable than that it accords, in like circumstances, to its own investors with respect to the management, conduct, operation, expansion and sale or other disposition of investments.
+Where a foreign investor may, under domestic law, establish an investment, this Article shall apply to the extent it is not inconsistent with such domestic law relating to the establishment or acquisition of investments.

+(B) Each Party shall accord to investments of investors of another Party treatment no less favourable than that it accords, in like circumstances, to investments of its own investors with respect to the, management, conduct, operation, expansion and sale or other disposition of investments.

-- (C) Measures taken in accordance with government procurement policies specifically for the purchase of goods or services by any level of government shall not be considered a breach of this Article. - (D) The treatment accorded by a Party under Paragraphs (A) and (B) means, with respect to a non-national level of government, treatment no less favourable than that government accords, in like circumstances, to investors and to investments within the jurisdiction of the government in question. - (E) For greater certainty, the concept of ain like circumstances arequires an overall examination, on a case- by-case basis, of all the circumstances of an investment, including, inter alia: - a) its effects on third persons and the local community; - b) its effects upon the local, regional or national environment, or the global commons;â - c) the sector the investor is in;
+(C) Measures taken in accordance with government procurement policies specifically for the purchase of goods or services by any level of government shall not be considered a breach of this Article.

+(D) The treatment accorded by a Party under Paragraphs (A) and (B) means, with respect to a non-national level of government, treatment no less favourable than that government accords, in like circumstances, to investors and to investments within the jurisdiction of the government in question.

+(E) For greater certainty, the concept of "in like circumstances" requires an overall examination, on a case-by-case basis, of all the circumstances of an investment, including, inter alia:

+a) its effects on third persons and the local community;

+b) its effects upon the local, regional or national environment, or the global commons (7);

+(7) The Parties understand that such considerations can include the cumulative impacts of all investments within a jurisdiction, for example in the natural resources harvesting sectors or in relation to setting of ambient or specific pollution loads.
+Many jurisdictions do not allow new investments that will cause applicable environmental or human health tolerances to be exceeded.

+c) the sector the investor is in;

-the aim of a measure of concern;
+d) the aim of a measure of concern;

-the regulatory process generally applied in relation to a measure of concern; and f) other factors directly relating to the investment or investor in relation to the measure of concern.
+e) the regulatory process generally applied in relation to a measure of concern; and f) other factors directly relating to the investment or investor in relation to the measure of concern.